eyobofficial/tiramisu-app/README.md

 # TIRAMISU APP
-## Cataloge Solution for Your Supermarkets
+## Catalog Solution for Your Supermarkets